 What would it be like to possess such strength?
 Silver caressed her skin.
 It would be wonderful.
 No one could hurt me.
 I could break every bond.
 Aeris curled hard towards his chest with a whimper for daring to dream defiant.
 You’re not that strong, and you never will be.
 You’ll always be tiny and weak.
 Made to be hurt, born to be beaten, meant to be used by the strong.
 Yet the very strongest was holding her tight as gentle as the sleeping sea.
 The tiny Cetra was overjoyed, beyond grateful he wasn’t brutal.
 She trembled still despite the great coat, despite his shielding arms.

 Sephiroth looked down at the maid on his lap and tried to fight his rage.
 She wept as she quaked with hidden face, thanking him over and over.
 Blessing his kindness, praising his strength, awed by his gentleness.
 Her scrawny limbs laid against leather with hale forearm beneath.
 He shifted it, pressing his little charge closer, and she raised a blood leeched face.

 My…clothing?
 She jolted in the hush of his breath, which was sweet as his skin mixed with cloves.
 It made no sense.
-She’d been begging for mercy, and now he was speaking of clothes?
 I have his shirt, but he says I’ll have more.
-What else could I possibly have?
+What else do I need?
 “Thank you, great master.”
 Her hand grazed his cheek and he covered it with his palm.